Code-Institute-Submissions/PrezBala-Project4_AugResub/README.md

 As a developer, I want to create a base HTML page to maintain a consistent format across all pages.
 As a user, I want seamless navigation throughout the site on my mobile and tablet devices.
 As a site owner, I want to enable users to sign up for new accounts, fostering communication and interaction.
-As a developer, I want to ensure smooth deployment via ElephantSQL to circumvent potential issues.
+As a developer, I want to ensure smooth deployment via Heroku / ElephantSQL to circumvent potential issues.

 Epic 2 - Database Model and Admin